claret-srl/ROMANTIG/README.md

 The data originates from the demo server, where by chance the machine is placed in the "Offline" state in which production is not planned: for this reason in some time steps the data are present in a partial way (the machine has reached the Offline state during the timestep), or the entire timestep is missing (during the whole time step the machine has always been in the "Offline" state).

-Times are expressed in milliseconds
+Times are expressed in milliseconds.

 ## Prerequisites